The following is the installation procedures for the Download Solution.

 SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, INDEX, ALTER

-MySQL command line examples to create a user and database for PHP Live!
+The documentation MySQL command line examples to create a user and database for PHP Live! will provide a step-by-step instructions to create a MySQL database from the command line.

 - Login to the Client area and download the latest PHP Live! software.